 - Sales comparison approach (for apartments, part-ownership, semi-detached and detached houses): the sales comparison approach involves determining the market value of real estate based on actual purchase prices paid for real estate that is comparable in terms of location, use, layout, type and age of the building. - Capitalized earnings method (for rented residential property, commercial and mixed-use real estate): the value includes both the value calculated for the buildings on the basis of the earnings (building earnings value) and the land value, which is calculated in the same way as for undeveloped real estate.
-The building earnings value is calculated using the net annual rent less facility management costs and the interest on the real estate value multiplied by a factor that depends on the property rate and the remaining useful life. - Cost approach (for apartments, part-ownership, semi-detached and detached houses in the absence of comparative values): using the cost approach, the value comprises the total production costs for the installation on the real estate, as well as the real estate value (plot size × standard land value).
+The building earnings value is calculated using the net annual rent less operating costs and the interest on the real estate value multiplied by a factor that depends on the property rate and the remaining useful life. - Asset value approach (for other built-up property, and in the absence of comparative values for apartments, partownership, semi-detached and detached houses, commercial and mixed-use real estate): using the asset value approach, the value comprises the standardized production costs for the installation on the real estate, as well as the real estate value (plot size × standard land value).